-We have two guinea pigs called Bubble and Squeak who spend most of the time out in their run in the gardens.
+We have two guinea pigs called Pip and Squeak who spend a lot of time out in their run in the gardens and take turns to live in the various classrooms on a rotational basis.
 They are looked after by all of the girls but mainly by special pet prefects in Year 6.
 They are handled on a daily basis and are incredibly calm amongst the girls.

 We also have the Headmaster’s Cockapoo, Pippin.
 He is a bouncy bundle of fur who loves playing with the children and is being trained as a school dog.
 He, like the other two dogs, knows when he has to be less bouncy amongst the younger children and is learning fast.
 He has been in a host of activities and has been getting involved with things such as mindfulness and PE.

 Reception Class is home to some incredible African land snails.
 They are looked after by the Reception girls who ensure they are never short of some tasty greenery to munch on.